19hours/sg-statutes/Acts/Income Tax Act.md

 (2A) Subsection (2) shall not apply to —

-(a) in the case of a real estate investment trust, any income from any trade or business carried on by the trustee, other than the following income distributed by the trustee :
+(a) in the case of a real estate investment trust, any income from any trade or business carried on by the trustee, other than the following income distributed by the trustee in cash or, if the conditions specified in subsection (2B) are satisfied, in units in the trust:

 (i) rental income or income from the management or holding of immovable property but not including gains from the disposal of immovable property;